JGCRI/gcamwrapper/README.md

     # package

-import gcamdebugr
+import gcamwrapper

 # Create a Gcam instance by giving it a configuration file and the
 # appropriate working directory
-g = gcamdebugr.Gcam("configuration_ref.xml", "C:/GCAM/gcam-core/exe")
+g = gcamwrapper.Gcam("configuration_ref.xml", "C:/GCAM/gcam-core/exe")
 # Run the model up to period 5, the year 2020
 g.run_to_period(5)